Lars147/pykitty/README.md

 ## Next Steps (TODO)

+- [ ] Add Kitty URL parser to extract `kitty_id` and language from any kittysplit URL
 - [ ] Implement `get_expenses` method to retrieve all expenses.
 - [ ] Add support for updating and deleting expenses.
 - [ ] Document CLI usage.